Hello and welcome!

 The rest remains a mystery.
 So I’m one of the millions worldwide who have been lumped with the unsatisfying “diagnosis of exclusion”, chronic fatigue syndrome.

-My Letter to ME/CFS, published on The Mighty website in 2015, shows how chronic fatigue syndrome has affected not only my life but also that of my family.
+My Letter to ME/CFS, published on The Mighty website in 2015, shows how chronic fatigue syndrome affected not only my life but also that of my family, in the early days when my symptoms were severe.
 (It was also the very first piece I ever published online.)

 Not knowing what’s wrong is hard.
 Waiting on pathology test results is hard.
 Seeing new doctors is tiring and nerve-wracking.
 Hoping that we’ll find the answer, then dealing with disappointment can be heartbreaking.